JamesSkemp/words/content/post/review-pathfinder-adventure-card-game-wrath-of-the-righteous-base-set.md

 +++
-title = "Review: Pathfinder Adventure Card Game: Wrath of the Righteous Base Set" summary = "The following is a review of Pathfinder Adventure Card Game: Wrath of the Righteous Base Set, received as part of the Amazon Vine program." draft = false comments = false date = "2015-09-15T17:52:03-05:00"
+title = "Review: Pathfinder Adventure Card Game: Wrath of the Righteous Base Set" description = "The following is a review of Pathfinder Adventure Card Game: Wrath of the Righteous Base Set, received as part of the Amazon Vine program." draft = false comments = false date = "2015-09-15T17:52:03-05:00"